 “Don’t ask what the world needs.
 Ask what makes you come alive and go do it.
 Because what the world needs is people who have come alive.” ~ H. Thurman

 I love this H. Thurman quote.
-It resonates with me because as I get to know people, it is obvious to me what lights them up and from there I help them grow in self awareness and align their uniqueness to work they love.
-I believe that if your work is not satisfying to you - you likely aren't aligned with the right vocation or job for your talent.
+It resonates with me because as I get to know people, it is obvious to me what lights them up and from there I help them discover their talents, grow in self awareness, and then align their uniqueness to work they love.
+I believe that if you are not fulfilled in your work - it's highly likely that your talents and needs are not aligned with the right vocation or job for you.

 I have a palatable knack for connecting talented people to their uniqueness and helping them align it within the right job and organization - so they can SHINE.

 People Matter in Business.